MidnattLantern/HiDoc-API/README.md

 Serializers convert data between JSON and Python

+permissions.py
+---
+Stored inside drf_api, this file prevent non-owners from editing other's informaiton. permissions.py import `permissions`, to make sure only the owner can make edits to their properties.

 env.py:
 ---
 The environment file (env.py) is only available to the developmer(s).
 The env.py file access sensitive enviroments, such as Cloudinary.